 Is now a good time to build in Perth?

-Vacancy rates were at their lowest in 40 years because more people moved back to Perth rather than leaving.
+Following COVID-19, vacancy rates were at their lowest in 40 years because more people moved back to Perth rather than leaving.
 Ex-pats and FIFO workers who were unable to fly took up residence in Perth, while border restrictions and quarantines prevented people from leaving.

 House prices are rising because the demand for Perth’s properties is outstripping supply.
 And this increase is expected to continue as Perth continues to perform strongly both economically and socially, with few restrictions in place.